 where ${\cal B}^{\prime}(q_1,M_{cc})$ and $\cal C^{\prime}$ are the wave function and color factor of $(cc)[n]$ diquark respectively, and $M_{cc}$ is the $(cc)[n]$ diquark mass.

-By comparing Eq. \eqref{mesonline} and Eq. \eqref{diquarkline}, we see that the two scattering amplitudes have different wave functions, color factors, and partial Dirac fermion chains.
+By comparing Eq. \eqref{mesonline} and Eq. \eqref{diquarkline}, we see that the two scattering amplitudes have different wave functions and color factors, and one of the Dirac fermion chains is reversed.
 The wave functions and color factors are overall factors.
-Then one can reverse a Dirac fermion chain to correlate the scattering amplitudes of diquark and charmonium.
+Then one can reverse the Dirac fermion chain to correlate the scattering amplitudes of diquark and charmonium.
 The following formula for charge conjugation $C$ are helpful,

-where $\Gamma_i$ is the interaction vertex, $s_f(k,m)$ is the propagator with momentum $k$ and mass $m$, and superscripts $T$ and $-$ stand for the transpose and inverse, respectively.
+where $\Gamma_i$ is the interaction vertex, $s_f(k,m)$ is the propagator with momentum $k$ and mass $m$, and superscripts $T$ and $-$ stand for the transpose and inverse operations, respectively.
 Then the scattering amplitude for the production of $(cc)[n]$ diquark can be transformed into

 which has the same Dirac fermion chains as the one for charmonium in Eq. \eqref{mesonline}, and $\rho$ is the number of interaction vertex $\Gamma_i$ in the reversed $\bar{u}(q_{3}) \cdots v(q_{12})$ fermion chain.
 Thus, one can manipulate the scattering amplitudes of diquark in a similar way as those of charmonium.